elodina/go_kafka_client/syslog/README.md

 `--tcp.host` - TCP host to listen for incoming syslog messages. *Defaults to 0.0.0.0*.

+`--udp.port` - UDP port to listen for incoming syslog messages. *Defaults to 5141*.

+`--udp.host` - UDP host to listen for incoming syslog messages. *Defaults to 0.0.0.0*.

 `--num.producers` - number of producer instances.
 This can be used to increase throughput. *Defaults to 1*.

 `--queue.size` - number of messages that are buffered for producing. *Defaults to 10000*.